Skip to main content

 For running a light node or for testing out a single full node you may also consider using one of the free public RPC endpoints listed in the Gnosis Chain documentation.
 However the providers of these endpoints make no SLA or availability guarantees, and is therefore not recommended for full node operators.

-To set your RPC endpoint provider, specify it in configuration for the blockchain-rpc-endpoint value, which is set to an empty string by default.
+To set your RPC endpoint provider, specify it with the blockchain-rpc-endpoint value, which is set to an empty string by default.

 ## bee.yaml